JacobRex/limitlessrpg/docs/examples/combat.md

 * A damage roll crits, showing how weapons can be lethal at a moments notice
 * And the circumstances of an action change during combat

-All of this makes combat in Limitless flexible, creative and fast!
+All of this makes combat in LIMITLESS flexible, creative and fast!

 ---